Growing Up REALLY Drug Free --- A True Story

 licensed as health care professionals ---and over false charges from

 you-can-guess-who of "practicing medicine without a license".
+But,

 medicine is EVER used.
 The charge was obviously just a fabricated

-excuse to restrain the "competition".
+excuse to restrain [or eliminate?] the "competition".

 This gross intolerance, along with anatomically and physiologically